DanielBMarkham/Info-Ops/manuscript/chapter1.md

 And I'm not going to tell you.
 It's an unsolved problem and there are tons of management theories and books out there that will do a much better job than I ever could.
 I'm going to tell you how to categorize and manage your information flow so that the people that produce and consume the information get the maximum value for the minimum amount of work.
 Then you can concentrate on your job instead of wondering whether or not you know what's going on around you.

-Moving information around so you can do your job.
+"Moving information around so you can do your job."
 That's this book.